iamkrishnagupta/bloc_lab/README.md

-BLoC (Business Logic Component) is a state management architecture for Flutter apps.
-Here's a simplified overview of how it works:
+# BLoC (Business Logic Component) is a state management architecture for Flutter apps.

 ## Flow: